Annual Travel allowance for transferring money out

-In addition to the Life time allowance for individuals of R4 million rand, residents (natural persons), who are over the age of 18 years may be permitted to an annual discretionary allowance of no more than R 1,000,000 per individual per calender year (children under 18 are restricted to R 200,000).
+The annual discretionary allowance is restricted to no more than R 1,000,000 per individual per calender year (children under 18 are restricted to R 200,000).

 It should be noted that the total discretionary allowance limit of R1,000,000 is applicable to all categories under the discretionary allowance section of the Exchange Control Manual which includes: